Social Policy Research Initiative Request for Proposals

 - Extend the project timeline or cover additional costs due to implementation challenges

-- They have a J-PAL affiliate on their thesis committee.
-The affiliate does not need to be based at the same university as the student.
-Note: having an invited researcher on a student’s thesis committee does not satisfy this criterion.
+- They have a J-PAL affiliate or invited researcher on their thesis committee.
+The researcher does not need to be based at the same university as the student..

-- Pre-thesis PhD students may apply if they anticipate an affiliate will be on their thesis committee and the affiliate will supervise the proposed project.
+- Pre-thesis PhD students may apply if they anticipate an affiliate or invited researcher will be on their thesis committee and the affiliate will supervise the proposed project.

 - To apply for full funding, graduate students must have previously received a grant from J-PAL for the same evaluation or have documented evidence of successful piloting activities.
 Note, for graduate students the total amount of funding they may receive across time is capped at $50,000 per initiative, regardless of the number of projects funded.

-Future rounds are expected to occur once a year.
+Future rounds are expected to occur twice a year.
 In rare instances, J-PAL North America will consider off-cycle proposals for projects, including pilots, facing time constraints due to factors outside of their control.
+Off-cycle proposals will face the same scrutiny as proposals submitted during the RFP round, and must include a justification for off-cycle submission.
 Decisions on these applications are typically made in about two weeks.
 We accept travel/proposal development grants at any time of the year.

 Relevance to Public Policy and Issues of Poverty